eebasso/WarpX/Docs/source/usage/parameters.rst

     A list of names (one name per lattice element), in the order that they appear in the lattice.

-.. fv:var:: lattice.reverse
+.. pp:param:: lattice.reverse
     :type: ``boolean``
     :default: ``false``
     :optional:

     Reverse the list of elements in the lattice.

-.. fv:var:: <element_name>.type
+.. pp:param:: <element_name>.type
     :type: ``string``

     Indicates the element type for this lattice element.
 This should be one of: